milgra/vmp/doc/USER.md

-# Zen Music User Guide
+# Visual Music Player User Guide

-Welcome to Zen Music player, visualizer and organizer!
+Welcome to Visual Music Player player, visualizer and organizer!
 I put a lot of effort in the making of this application and I hope that using this application fills your heart with warmth, pride and childlike joy!

 ## Table of contents